 Thanks to this run, we could see what it really took to control the yellow beast still in its prototype stage.
 To achieve the perfect flow through the corners of the Nordschleife, test driver Stefan Roser mixed lightning-fast foot coordination with a mix of delicate precision and controlled force upon the steering wheel.
 What looked like a dance from the outside was in fact a battle between an extraordinary man and an overwhelming machine.

-The record-breaking run happened on the Nardo test track in 1988 where Auto Motor und Sports journalists achieved the top speed of 213 MPH (342 km/h).
+The record-breaking run happened on the Nardo test track in 1988 where Auto Motor und Sports journalists achieved the top speed of 211 mph (342 km/h).
 That way, the RUF CTR Yellowbird became not only the fastest production car in the world but also the first one to break the 200 mph barrier!

 The other CTR cars lived up to the famous name

 The name CTR appeared again exactly ten years later.
-In 1996, RUF unveiled the CTR2, a supercar based on the 993 generation 911 Turbo model.
-Again, Ruf’s extraordinary engineering led to spectacular results.
+In 1996, they unveiled the CTR2, a supercar based on the 993 generation 911 Turbo model.
+Again, the extraordinary engineering led to spectacular results.
 One of its key engineering features was an integrated rear spoiler which also doubled as an air intake.

-The next CTR that was presented was the 2007 CTR3 and it was the most ambitious RUF CTR project to date since it had a 987 Cayman mid-mounted engine layout mixed with a retro-modern body shell which reminisced vintage endurance racing prototype cars.
+The next vehicle that was presented was the 2007 CTR3 and it was the most ambitious project to date since it had a 987 Cayman mid-mounted engine layout mixed with a retro-modern body shell which reminisced vintage endurance racing prototype cars.

 30th Anniversary Yellowbird was a Perfect Homage